ParamBirje/JobsAhoy/README.md

 ```
 npm install
 ```
-- Create `.env` file in the project's root directory.
-- Locate the `.env.example` in the project's root directory and copy all the data from it into the newly created `.env` file.
+- Locate the `.env.example` in the project's root directory and make a copy of it as a `.env` file.
 For now don't edit anything, we will get back to this later.

 Great job!
 Before we get the website up and running, we need a database for functioning.
 Only to setup the MySQL database, we now split into either paths (using Docker **or** setting it up manually).

 ### Docker

-Ensure you have [Docker Engine and Docker Compose v2](https://docs.docker.com/compose/install/) installed.
+Ensure you have [Docker Engine and Docker Compose v2](https://docs.docker.com/compose/install/) installed and the engine is running.

 - Make sure no service, especially local MySQL, is running on port `3306` ([stop the service if running](https://phoenixnap.com/kb/start-mysql-server#ftoc-heading-5:~:text=Start%20Server%20button%2C-,Stop%20MySQL%20Server,-The%20ability%20to))
 - Open the `.env` file we created earlier, and edit:
   - `DATABASE_PASSWORD`, Set any password that you want, Docker will use this value when initialising the database.
-- Inside the project folder, run this command to start the container.
-(Ensure Docker engine is running if you encounter errors on using this command)
+- Inside the project directory, run this command to start the container.

 ```
 docker compose --env-file .env up --build
 ```

-- Make sure you get this message at the end >> `[Server] /usr/sbin/mysqld: ready for connections.
+- Wait for this message at the end >> `[Server] /usr/sbin/mysqld: ready for connections.
 Version: '8.3.0'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL` which confirms the database is ready to receive connections.

 ### Manual Database Setup (skip if done by Docker)

-Ensure you have MySQL 8.3^ installed.
+Ensure you have [MySQL 8.0.3^](https://dev.mysql.com/downloads/) installed.

-You can optionally use MySQL Workbench for an easier UI based configuration and setup procedure or use the old-school CLI way.
+You can optionally use [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) for an easier UI based configuration and setup procedure or use the old-school CLI way.

 - [Create a new database schema](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-create-a-database-schema-with-the-MySQL-Workbench) named `jobsahoy_sample`
 - Open the `.env` file we created earlier, and edit:
   - `DATABASE_USER`, edit this and set it to your MySQL user name that you used during initial database setup (default user is `root`)
   - `DATABASE_PASSWORD`, set MySQL user password that you had used to initially setup the user.
-- Having the `jobsahoy_sample` database schema selected, [run the all queries](https://world.siteground.com/tutorials/php-mysql/mysql-workbench/#:~:text=To%20do%20that%2C%20first%20select,field%20to%20run%20the%20query.) that are in `db-setup.sql` to initialise the database with dummy data and table schema.
+- Having the `jobsahoy_sample` database schema selected, [run all the queries](https://world.siteground.com/tutorials/php-mysql/mysql-workbench/#:~:text=To%20do%20that%2C%20first%20select,field%20to%20run%20the%20query.) that are in `db-setup.sql` to initialise the database with dummy data and table schema.

-### Continuing Next.js App Setup
+### Continuing App Setup

 Open a new terminal session and change working directory to the project's root directory i.e `cd JobsAhoy`